Apple TV+ Randomizer

 High-Fidelity Wireframes

 This is where I felt the magic is starting to take place.
-The initial look and feel of Curator has come to life with these high fidelity wireframes.
+The initial look and feel of adding this randomizer feature has come to life with these high fidelity wireframes.
 But testing is yet to come!

 Final Thoughts